 - Solvite Ready Mixed Wallpaper Paste

-Then, ensure that your walls are properly prepared by carefully removing any old wall covering or flaky paint and then washing the walls down with sugar soap, to remove any greasy marks or dirt.
+Once you have the paper ready to go it's time to start prep.
+Ensure that your walls are properly prepared by carefully removing any old wall covering or flaky paint.
+Fill and sand any cracks or imperfections to ensure a good base.
+Next wash the walls down with sugar soap, to remove any greasy marks or dirt.

 Make sure walls are smooth, clean and perfectly dry, before you begin to hang your wallpaper.

 Mix the wallpaper paste, following the instructions.
+Where you will paste will depend on the type of paper you are working with.
 If your wallpaper isn't of the super-easy paste-the-wall variety, use a pasting table and pasting brush to apply paste to the length of paper, working from the centre outwards and making sure the edges are covered.
 Avoid getting paste on the printed side.